emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Solving Supply Chain Greenfield Analysis Problem Using Optimization in Python.md

 # Algorithm

-In the previous post, we propose an unsupervised learning based (K-means) algorithm to the greenfield analysis problem.
+In the previous post, we define an unsupervised learning based (K-means) algorithm to the greenfield analysis problem.
 With a given number of clusters ($$K$$), this algorithm starts with an arbitrary assignment of each cluster